 "The team made a campuswide presentation at an in-service training and conducted sessions for adviser training in order to educate the college faculty and staff.
-Some instructors and advisers still do not understand the redesign model well enough to register students."
+Some of the college's instructors and advisers still do not understand the Emporium Model well enough to register students."